nhatvu148/sdl-project/README.md

 - cmake:debug

 # Note:
+- If used in VS: Open Cmake Settings Editor => Select Toolset and Build root (CMakeSettings.json)
-- Initialize cmake project in MacOS/Linux/Windows will be the same
-- When using first time in Windows: cmake:quick start or configure -> select MingGW64 gcc
+- If used in VSCode: Initialize cmake project in MacOS/Linux/Windows will be the same.
+When using first time in Windows: cmake:quick start or configure -> select MingGW64 gcc

+# CMake Commands:

+- cmake -S . -B out/build/